Aider-AI/aider/docs/ctags.md

 ## The problem: code context

 GPT-4 is great at "self contained" coding tasks, like writing or modifying a pure function with no external dependencies.
-These work well because you can send GPT a self-contained request like "write a Fibonacci function" or "rewrite the loop using list comprehensions".
-These changes require no context beyond the code being discussed.
+GPT can easily handle requests like "write a
+Fibonacci function" or "rewrite the loop using list comprehensions", because they require no context beyond the code being discussed.

-Most real code is not pure and self-contained, it is intertwined with code from many different files in a repo.
+Most real code is not pure and self-contained, it is intertwined with and depends on code from many different files in a repo.
-If you ask GPT to "switch all the print statements in class Foo to use the BarLog logging system", it needs to see the code in the Foo class with the prints, and it also needs to understand how the project's BarLog logging system works.
+If you ask GPT to "switch all the print statements in class Foo to use the BarLog logging system", it needs to see the code in the Foo class with the prints, and it also needs to understand the project's BarLog subsystem.

 A simple solution is to **send the entire codebase** to GPT along with each change request.
 Now GPT has all the context!
-But this won't work for even moderately sized repos that won't fit in the 8k-token context window.
+But this won't work for even moderately sized repos, because they won't fit into the 8k-token context window.

 A better approach is to be selective, and **hand pick which files to send**.
-For the example above, you could send the file that contains Foo and the file that contains the BarLog logging subsystem.
+For the example above, you could send the file that contains the Foo class and the file that contains the BarLog logging subsystem.
-This works pretty well, and is supported by `aider`: you can manually specify which files to "add to the chat".
+This works pretty well, and is supported by `aider` -- you can manually specify which files to "add to the chat".

 But it's not ideal to have to manually identify the right set of files to add to the chat.
-Some changes may need context from many files.
-And you might still overrun
+And sending whole files is a bulky way to send code context, wasting the precious 8k context window.
-the context window if you need to add many files for context.
+You may quickly run out of context window if you need to send many files worth of context.

 ## Using a repo map to provide context